heptarch/heptarch.github.io/drafts/cone.md

 ## I. <a href="#toc">Prelude</a><a id="sec-1" name="sec-1"></a>

-In his book *How to teach mathematics*, Steven G. Krantz gives the (probably apocryphal) question above as an example of "minimalist" exam design.
+In his book *How to Teach Mathematics*, Steven G. Krantz gives the (probably apocryphal) question above as an example of "minimalist" exam design.
 It may be short, but to my mind, this is the opposite of minimalist.
-In its radical openness to interpretation, to freedom of response, it begs for a creative exegesis in a way that standard exam questions—with their model answers, rubrics, and curricular adherence—do not.
+In its radical openness to interpretation, to freedom of response, it begs for creative exegesis in a way that standard exam questions—with their model answers, rubrics, and curricular adherence—do not.